Prashanthgoud15/in/README.md

 Smart AI analysis

-Only a glimpse for now — more soon.
+Only a glimpse for now.
+More updates soon.

-🤝 Contributions
+🤝 Contributing

-Contributions, issues, and suggestions are welcome!
+Suggestions, issues, and contributions are welcome.
-Feel free to open a PR or raise an issue.
+Feel free to open an issue or submit a pull request.